RanSuLab/starter-academic/content/en/publication/Prediction of human protein subcellular/index.md

 ---
-title: "Clustered nuclei splitting via curvature information and gray-scale distance transform"
+title: "Prediction of human protein subcellular localization using deep learning"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-- Chao Zhang
+- Leyi Wei
-- Changming Sun
+- Yijie Ding
 - admin
-- Tuan D. Pham
+- Jijun Tang
+- Quan Zou

-date: "2015-02-01T00:00:00Z"
+date: "2017-08-01T00:00:00Z"
 doi: ""

 # Schedule page publish date (NOT publication's date).